brohrer/academic_advisory/use_cases.md

 ## Insurance
 * **Disaster modeling**: given the history of disaster occurrences, predict the likelihood that a similar disaster will occur again within a given time window.

+## Legal
+* **Topic retrieval**: given a topic, find documents and selections focused on it.
+* **Hierarchical topic modeling**: given a set of documents, find major topics discussed and the subtopics under each.

+### Relevant data sets
+* **[Caselaw Access Project](https://case.law/)**: includes all official, book-published United States case law — every volume designated as an official report of decisions by a court within the United States.

 ## Media
 * **Content recommendation**: given a set of recently viewed documents, return a set of documents ordered by relevance.